Barbara Ann Scott: Life and career

-Scott was born on May 9, 1928, the youngest of three children born to Canadian Army Colonel Clyde Rutherford Scott and Mary (née Purves) of Sandy Hill, Ottawa.
-She began skating at the age of seven with the Minto Skating Club, coached by Otto Gold and Sheldon Galbraith.
+Scott was born on May 9, 1928, the only child of Canadian Army Colonel Clyde Rutherford Scott and Mary (née Purves) of Sandy Hill, Ottawa.
+She had two older half-siblings, from her mother's first marriage.

+Scott began skating at the age of seven at the Minto Skating Club, coached by Otto Gold and Sheldon Galbraith.
 At age nine, Scott switched from regular schooling to tutoring two-and-a-half hours a day in order to accommodate her seven hours of daily ice training.
 At the age of ten she became the youngest skater ever to pass the "gold figures test" and at eleven years won her first national junior title.
-By the age of fifteen, Scott became Canada's senior national champion, she held the Canadian Figure Skating championship title from 1944-46.
+By the age of fifteen, Scott became Canada's senior national champion, she held the Canadian Figure Skating championship title from 1944 to 1946.